linostar/SuperCron/supercron/pypi.rst

 - it provides more options to handle jobs: adding, removing, searching, enabling, disabling, etc.

 - it allows a vast and flexible amount of repetition sentences.

+- it allows trigger-induced jobs based on the states of other jobs.

 - it is more friendly especially to new sysadmins.